 During your stay on the island don’t miss:

 - Markellos Tower built by Markellos, a 1821 War of Independence hero and later Governor of the island, which now houses the Kapodistrias Spiritual Center,

 - Kapodistrias Orphanage, the first public building during Kapodistrias’ administration,

 - Eunardeio, a 1829 building in Doric style and

 - Aegina Cathedral, the first Cathedral of the Modern Greek State, which also housed Kapodistrias Government and the first parliament of the modern Greek State.

 Explore ancient monuments and old monasteries:

-Sun-loving tourists should definitely soak up the sun in the island’s crystalline beaches:
+Soak up the sun on the island’s beaches:

 - Perdika, a quiet pebbly beach in the traditional village of Perdika,